Organisational Structure of MSME

 - Disadvantages: It can lead to duplication of resources and potential conflicts between divisions.

-- Characteristics: This structure combines elements of functional and divisional structures.
-A matrix of reporting connections is created by employees reporting to both a functional manager and a project manager.
+- Characteristics: This optimised structure combines elements of both functional and divisional structures.
+A matrix of reporting connections is created by Employees who report to both a functional manager and a project manager form a matrix of reporting linkages.

 - Advantages: This structure is suitable for projects that require cross-functional collaboration and expertise from different departments.